dogtagpki/jss/docs/using_jss.md

 # Using JSS

-Please make sure `libjss4.so` is included in your library path or set it via the `LD_LIBRARY_PATH` environment variable.
+Please make sure `libjss.so` is included in your library path or set it via the `LD_LIBRARY_PATH` environment variable.
 See `man 8 ld.so` for more information.
-Alternatively, this can be done by setting `-Djava.library.path` to the directory with `libjss4.so` on the command line of all Java programs using JSS.
-Note that without `libjss4.so`, using JSS in nearly any capacity will fail.
+Alternatively, this can be done by setting `-Djava.library.path` to the directory with `libjss.so` on the command line of all Java programs using JSS.
+Note that without `libjss.so`, using JSS in nearly any capacity will fail.

 ## Classpath Dependencies